nirmaoz/svelte-component-library-template/README.md

 For everyone else, `npm run build` will bundle your component's source code into a plain JavaScript module (`dist/index.mjs`) and a UMD script (`dist/index.js`).
 This will happen automatically when you publish your component to npm, courtesy of the `prepublishOnly` hook in package.json.

 ### Based on sveltejs/component-template
 I couldn't find an opinionated components library template to my liking, so I used [sveltejs/component-template](https://github.com/sveltejs/component-template) as base.
-And then I added testing + storybook.
+And then I added minified build configuration using terser plugin + tests + storybook.

 ### Testing
 Comes with tests out of the box using [svelte-testing-library](https://github.com/testing-library/svelte-testing-library) + [Jest](https://github.com/facebook/jest).